$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Abstract

 \section{Abstract}

 Let $g$ be a Hecke--Maa\ss{} cusp form on the modular surface $\SL_2(\Z) \backslash \Hb$, namely an $L^2$-normalised nonconstant Laplacian eigenfunction on $\SL_2(\Z) \backslash \Hb$ that is additionally a joint eigenfunction of every Hecke operator.
 We prove the $L^4$-norm bound $\|g\|_4 \ll_{\e} \lambda_g^{3/304 + \e}$, where $\lambda_g$ denotes the Laplacian eigenvalue of $g$, which improves upon Sogge's $L^4$-norm bound $\|g\|_4 \ll \lambda_g^{1/16}$ for Laplacian eigenfunctions on a compact Riemann surface by more than a six-fold power-saving.
 Interpolating with the sup-norm bound $\|g\|_{\infty} \ll_{\e} \lambda_g^{5/24 + \e}$ due to Iwaniec and Sarnak, this yields $L^p$-norm bounds for Hecke--Maa\ss{} cusp forms that are power-saving improvements on Sogge's bounds for all $p > 2$.
 Our paper marks the first improvement of Sogge's result on the modular surface.
+Furthermore, these methods yield for compact arithmetic surfaces the best $L^4$-norm bound to date.

 Via the Watson--Ichino triple product formula, bounds for the $L^4$-norm of $g$ are reduced to bounds for certain mixed moments of $L$-functions.
 We bound these using two forms of spectral reciprocity: identities between two different moments of central values of $L$-functions.
 The first is a form of $\GL_3 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_1$ spectral reciprocity, which relates a $\GL_2$ moment of $\GL_3 \times \GL_2$ Rankin--Selberg $L$-functions to a $\GL_1$ moment of $\GL_4 \times \GL_1$ Rankin--Selberg $L$-functions; this can be seen as a cuspidal analogue of Motohashi's formula relating the fourth moment of the Riemann zeta function to the third moment of central values of Hecke $L$-functions.
 The second is a form of $\GL_4 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_2$ spectral reciprocity, which is a cuspidal analogue of a formula of Kuznetsov for the fourth moment of central values of Hecke $L$-functions.